 A normally open start and normally closed stop pushbuttons are used to start and stop the process in automatic mode.
 Upon starting the pallet conveyors will load a pallet onto the elevator.

-A turn device is utilized to orientate the boxes on every other layer.
+A turning device is utilized to orientate the boxes on every other layer.
 A pusher is used to move the rows of boxes to the plate.

 Once the last row is pushed on the plate, a clamp will be used to square up the layer of boxes.
 The plate will then open putting the layer of boxes onto the pallet.
 The elevator will then move down to allow the plate to close.
 The next layer then can be assembled on the plate.